 Cherry said his home had been burglarized two days before the shooting incident, and a .357 Magnum handgun was stolen.
 On the morning of Jan.
-21, he received several calls from someone who kept hanging up, and he concluded that was an effort to determine if he was home.
+21, he received several calls from someone who kept hanging up, and he concluded it was to determine if he was home.

-Cherry parked his car behind the garage and waited with the AR-15 for the burglars.
+Cherry parked his car behind the garage and waited with the AR-15.

-Murphy, the county’s pistol permit judge, previously held two hearings over the three-year suspension of Cherry’s pistol permit.
+Murphy, the county’s pistol permit judge, previously held hearings on the three-year suspension of Cherry’s pistol permit.

 “Mr. Cherry confessed to me that he had set up this situation to lure them into the garage,” Murphy said.

-The woman exited the car they arrived in and Cherry confronted her, but the car began backing away and Cherry opened fire.
+The woman got out of the car when they arrived, and Cherry confronted her, but the car began backing away, and Cherry opened fire.
 Cordero was not hurt.